Shafaat Ali: Biography

-Ali was born in on 8 February in Peshawar and studied engineering.
+Ali was born on 9 February in Peshawar and studied engineering.

 In 2006, Ali co-hosted the 4 Man Show.
 In 2011, Ali co-hosted Banana News Network.
 Ali started his own show Mere Aziz Ham Watno in which he starred as well.

 In 2016, videos of Ali went viral in which he impersonated Imran Khan, Bilawal Bhutto Zardari and Shahbaz Sharif and he became an overnight sensation online.

 Ali was a part of Geo Entertainment's Ramadan Transmission "Dil Dil Ramzan".

 Ali appeared as Nazar in Geo Entertainment's drama Romeo Weds Heer.

 He also became part of the ARY News Special Cricket Program "Har Lamha Purjosh" and he did hilarious mimicry of Bilawal Bhutto, Imran Khan, Shehbaz Sharif, Aftab Iqbal, Azizi and many others.

 Shafaat Ali was also in the movie "Parwaaz Hai Junoon", he was shown as a cadet in PAF Academy undergoing flying training.

+He also appeared as a voice-over artist Zane in ISPR animated series Team Muhafiz.

-He is also expected to appear in Faisal Qureshi's upcoming film Money Back Guarantee.
+He also appeared in Faisal Qureshi's film Money Back Guarantee.